-We are pleased to announce we have reopened six of our charity shops as of Monday 29th June.
+We are pleased to announce we have reopened twelve of our charity shops as of Monday 21st September.
 We can’t wait to reopen all of our shops and see our fantastic supporters again – albeit at a safe distance!
 It is great to be able to get our shops back up and running after so many of our fundraising activities have been impacted by Covid-19.

 We are following all government guidance to keep our staff and supporters safe

 - We are asking staff and supporters to practice frequent hand washing with soap and sanitiser

 - Our shops are operating with only essential staff at the moment in order to maintain social distancing measures.
 This is a temporary measure and we look forward to welcoming our volunteers back soon